 Members Attended

-Mr. Guido Mizzi (Chairman) 5
+Mr. Guido Mizzi (Chairman) 4

-Mr. Simon Azzopardi - appointed on 21.11.2019 1
+Mr. Simon Azzopardi 3

-Mr. Charles Hertogs - resigned on 30.06.2019 2

-Mr. Patrick H. Van Leynseele 5
+Mr. Patrick H. Van Leynseele 4

 Other Board members have a right to attend the meetings.
-The Audit and Risk Committee has direct access to the Head of Finance and Treasury,, who is responsible for the preparation and integrity of financial statements, and a direct reporting line to the Risk and Compliance manager, who is responsible for ensuring proper execution of the risk management and control framework.
+The Audit and Risk Committee has direct access to the Head of Finance and Treasury, who is responsible for the preparation and integrity of financial statements, and a direct reporting line to the Risk and Compliance manager, who is responsible for ensuring proper execution of the risk management and control framework.
 The Head of IT, who is responsible for the maintenance of internal controls in relation to ICT, attends meetings when ICT-related topics are discussed.
 Both the internal and external auditors are also invited to attend meetings on an ad-hoc basis.
 The Company Secretary acts as Secretary to the Committee.